2snEM6/N26Connector/README.md

 ## Usage
-Type in `N26("usableBalance",  "your email",  "your password",  cellReference)` into a Google Sheet cell.
+Type in `N26("usableBalance",  "your email",  "your password",  cellReference)` into a Google Sheets cell.

 The method has 4 arguments: